Signal briefing / Regional ISP

 • Registry RDAP / WHOIS record - A public RDAP query for AS215550 provides identity and registry context for Sharenkov Alexey.

-• Registry RDAP / WHOIS record - RIPE-derived WHOIS for AS200467 displayed by 2ip.io identifies the aut-num as SHARENKOV, with organisation ORG-SHAR4-RIPE, sponsor ORG-Vs35-RIPE, admin-c and tech-c SHAR3-RIPE, and a person object named Sharenkov Alexey Ivanovich.
+• Registry RDAP / WHOIS record - RIPE-derived WHOIS for AS200467 displayed by 2ip.io identifies the aut-num as SHARENKOV, with organisation ORG-SHAR4-RIPE, sponsor ORG-Vs35-RIPE, admin-c and tech-c SHAR3-RIPE, and a person entity named Sharenkov Alexey Ivanovich.

 • bgp.tools - bgp.tools identifies AS200467 as Oleksii Sharienkov, registered to ORG-SHAR4-RIPE, active under RIPE, with three originated IPv4 /24 prefixes and upstreams Miranda-Media Ltd, CRELCOM LLC, and Uzhnie Magistraljnie Linii Svyazi LLC.